Mohit21GoJs/auth0-POC/README.md

 * MFA(Provided by Auth0 From Dashboard).
 * SPA + API Integration.
 * JWT Middleware and basic verification of token.
+* Authorization, RBAC - From Dashboard and auth plugin, included in access token

 ## TODOS
-* Authorization, RBAC
-* Verify and validate id token
+* Verify and validate id token - should be done in rules of Auth0
-* Validate Scopes
 * Data Migration